Background information

-The basic Leiden University logo consists of two elements, which may not be used separately:
+The Leiden University logo consists of two elements, which may not be used separately:

 • The logomark: the seal with Minerva

-The logo is the most important visual element of our visual identity and symbolizes our history, which dates back to 1575.
+The logo is the most important visual element of our visual identity and symbolises our history, which dates back to 1575.

 In addition to the basic logo, there are a number of variations and exceptions.